 - Don’t forget to report any carryover capital losses from 2013 on Schedule D of your 2014 tax return.

 - Take state and local exemptions for municipal bonds.
 If you held municipal bond ETFs, note that a portion of dividends paid by municipal bond ETFs including MUB, CMF, NYF, and TFI may be exempt from state and local tax.
-The applicable rules for exemption vary by state—consult your tax advisor.
+The applicable rules for exemption vary by state—consult a tax advisor.
 Please refer to the 2014 tax information published separately by iShares and SPDR.

 - Max out your IRA contributions.
 Traditional IRA contributions come from your pre-tax income and contributing to your IRA may lower taxable income.
 You can write off 2014 traditional IRA contributions and potentially lower your tax bill (or increase your refund) if you make those contributions before filing your 2014 taxes.